Dee Does Death

 Make no mistake, even the smallest of business ventures unearths terrifying demons.
 Left unchecked, self-doubt paves a pathway to overwhelm, procrastination and the saddest kind of small business failure – quietly receding into the shadows.

-Talking through hard feelings often showcases our strength, resilience, and positive vulnerability.
-This is where our hurt and our meaning lies.
+Talking through these feelings can unearth strength, resilience, and positive vulnerability.
+This is where our meaning lives.
 This can be the ‘why’ that helps us find the ‘how’.

 “I fear that this industry has been the same for such a long long time.
 I have fears, like who am I?
 What do I know, that I’m going to change the whole thing, you know?
 But I’ve done the right thing and done all the research.
 I’ve gone deep and I have all the knowledge.